SpecialBomb/sbdm/README.md

 +Instagib mode with the railgun can be enabled with "dethamatch 4".
 Disables item pickups, and you have infinite ammo.

 +Practice mode can be enabled with "deathmatch 5".
-It gives you a non-damaging super shotgun and infinite ammo to practice walljump and super shotgun jump combos.
+It gives you a non-damaging super shotgun, rocket launcher, grenade launcher, and infinite ammo to practice walljump and super shotgun jump combos.
 It is impossible to take damage in this mode.

 +Random spawns. (needs improving)